RebelToolbox/RebelDocumentation/tutorials/shaders/your_first_shader/your_first_3d_shader.rst

 .. image:: img/shader-error.png

 Notice how there is already error?
 This is because the shader editor reloads shaders on the fly.
-The first thing Godot shaders need is a declaration of what type of shader they are.
+The first thing Rebel Shaders need is a declaration of what type of shader they are.
 We set the variable ``shader_type`` to ``spatial`` because this is a spatial shader.